Harrell18W/schedule-keeper/README.md

 Uses:
 * MongoDB (or different database application)
 * Node.js
-  * mongodb for interacting with database
+  * mongodb and mongoose for interacting with database
   * email/slack/twilio for communicating with employees
 * Python 3
   * PyQt5 for GUI